Anthonyeef/GuokrRead/README.md

 Here is an unofficial Android application for 果壳精选.

+Because the official application looks like the old 90's style, so I make this one -- with Material Design -- just for fun.
+Also in the purpose of practising some new libraries.

 **Still underbuilding**

-Because the official application looks like the old 90's style, so I make this one -- with Material Design -- just for fun.
-Also in ther purpose of practising some new libraries.
+Some key features like the 'favourite fuction' is still waiting to be implemented.
+Due to the final exams in college and my time schedule, the developing process is continuing but slowly.

 ### Screenshot: